 How long will it last?

-The build quality is high-quality, so unless you frequently drop the headset, we think this headset will continue to work for about two years or more.
-It largely depends on how long Disney intends to support the app, and whether we’ll see fresh content in the future.
+The build quality is high, so unless you frequently drop the headset, we think this headset will continue to work for about two years or more.
+Disney has continued to add content, and it will likely continue to do so until Episode 9 comes out in 2019.